 Please refer to our website for detailed information about the Company’s internal control efforts.

 Policy on measures to protect minority shareholders in conducting transactions with controlling shareholder

-Yahoo Japan Corporation’s parent company is SoftBank Group Corp., which nominates five of the Company’s nine directors.
+Yahoo Japan Corporation’s parent company is SoftBank Group Corp., which nominates three of the Company’s directors.
 While one of the roles of the Board of Directors is to oversee business execution with a view to further enhancing corporate value, with respect to determining specific matters and business execution the Company acts independently based on determinations made by corporate officers.
 The Company is not overly dependent on either the parent company or any of the other associated companies with respect to sales and marketing transactions.
 The vast majority of the Company’s business transactions are conducted with individual consumers and companies having no capital-based relationship with the Company.

 Moreover, the Company’s Regulations for Appropriate Business Transactions and Practices by Yahoo Japan Corporation, its Parent Company, Subsidiaries, and Affiliates prohibit transactions with the parent company and/or other associated companies that give rise to either an unfair advantage or disadvantage with respect to similar transactions with other third parties, as well as transactions that seek to transfer profits, losses, or risk.
 Based on these and other initiatives, the Company maintains ample business and operational independence from associated companies and endeavors to maintain fair and appropriate transactions.
 Utilizing a raft of such measures, the Company is judged to be maintaining its independence from the business operations of its parent company to a sufficient degree.